yeoman/generator-webapp/docs/README.md

 Our build step uses special `build` comment blocks to mark which assets to concatenate and compress for production.
 You can see them at the top and bottom of `app/index.html`.

-You don't have to worry about new Bower components, their JS files will be automatically injected in your `app/index.html`, but you have to add your own JS files manually.
+You have to add your own JS files manually.
 For example, let's say you created `app/scripts/nav.js`, defining some special behavior for the navigation.
 You should then include it in the comment blocks for your _source_ JS files, where `app/scripts/main.js` is located:

 ```html
 <!-- build:js scripts/main.js -->